tetratelabs/qcon-labs/docs/vm_workloads.md

       --rules=tcp:80
     ```

-## Applying configuration to the Virtual Machine
+## Apply configuration to the Virtual Machine

 Now it's time to configure the Virtual machine.
 In this example, we run a simple Python HTTP server on port 80.
 You could configure any other service on a different port.
 Just make sure you configure the security and firewall rules accordingly.